PDAL/PDAL/doc/tutorial/reading.rst

 ::

-    $ pdal info --metadata --xml interesting.las
+    $ pdal info --metadata interesting.las

-This produces metadata that looks like :ref:`this <metadataxml>`.
-You can use your favorite `XML`_ or `JSON`_ manipulation tools to extract this information and do what you need with it.
-For formats that do not have the ability to preserve this metadata internally, you can keep a ``.xml`` or ``.json`` file alongside the ``.txt`` file as auxiliary information.
+This produces metadata that looks like :ref:`this <metadatajson>`.
+You can use your `JSON`_ manipulation tools to extract this information.
+For formats that do not have the ability to preserve this metadata internally, you can keep a ``.json`` file alongside the ``.txt`` file as auxiliary information.

 .. seealso::